super-turbo-society/turbo-demos/platformer/README.md

 ### Part Four: Polishing player movement

-Now we have all of the core functionality needed to make a playoformer game:
+Now we have all of the core functionality needed to make a platformer game:
 1. We can move and jump.
 2. We can collide with the tile map.
 3. The camera follows the player's movement.